2016 BRD Bucharest Open

-The 2016 BRD Bucharest Open was a professional tennis tournament played on red clay courts.
-It was the 3rd edition of the tournament and part of the 2016 WTA Tour.
-It took place at Arenele BNR in Bucharest, Romania between 11 and 17 July 2016.
+The 2016 BRD Bucharest Open was a women's professional tennis tournament played on red clay courts.
+It was the third edition of the tournament and was part of the WTA International category of the 2016 WTA Tour.
+It took place at Arenele BNR in Bucharest, Romania from 11 July until 17 July 2016.
+First-seeded Simona Halep won the singles title, her second at the event after 2014.